Fear, Emptiness, Despair

-Fear, Emptiness, Despair is the fifth studio album by British grindcore band Napalm Death, released on 31 May 1994.
+Fear, Emptiness, Despair is the fifth studio album by British grindcore band Napalm Death, released on 25 April 1994.
 Napalm Death's inclusion on the Mortal Kombat soundtrack brought significant exposure to the band and this album, alongside the fact that the band's label Earache had formed a partnership with Columbia Records which allowed the album to disseminate to a wider audience.
 RAW magazine listed Fear, Emptiness, Despair as one of the essential album of the 1990s.

 In a 2017 interview, bassist Shane Embury listed the album as his least favourite of Napalm Death's discography, citing the division between the vocalist Barney Greenway and the remainder of the band, and the high corporate influence over the band during the album's production as factors that undermined the final result.

 Musical style

 Originally titled Under Rule, the album represented a stylistic transition for Napalm Death.
 Fear, Emptiness, Despair maintained the complex music structures of their previous albums Utopia Banished and Harmony Corruption, but there was a greater emphasis placed on incorporating elements of groove into the band's style, resulting in a wider use of mid-paced music.
-The group experimented a new compositional style: they started off with the drum beats and then layered the guitar riffs atop of the drum patterns Interview with Napalm Death.
+The group experimented a new compositional style: they started off with the drum beats and then layered the guitar riffs atop of the drum patterns.
 Bassist Shane Embury claims that Helmet and their album Strap It On influenced the band's style on this album.
 Other alternative rock groups that shaped Napalm Death's music during this transitional period were Soundgarden, Jane's Addiction and Sonic Youth, plus old favorites such as Discharge and Death.

+Jem Aswad and Ian Christe of Trouser Press, deeming Fear, Emptiness, Despair to be "Napalm Death's major-label experiment", comment that the album blends the group's English punk rock roots with "the progressive metal aggression" of the three American band members, with the group's dissonance becoming "a conscious effect, not a side benefit of chaos".
+AllMusic's Jason Birchmeier describes it as the culmination of the direction foreshadowed on Harmony Corruption (1990) and Utopia Banished (1992), namely "unrelenting grindcore as played by an experienced, technically advanced death metal collective with the guidance of a professional producer (Pete Coleman)".